TheWoodenMan/nps-feedback-ui/README.md

 Netlify doesn't support backend apps without the use of serverless functions, cyclic really didn't like the two projects being in the same location and so I ended on railway.app.

+Even railway had it's issues, typically I define the ports for front/backend manually, but railway prefers it if you don't define them at all and leave it to them to allocate.
+This is fine but it led to a lot of confusion before I fully understood what was happening.

 It's the first time I've deployed there and I'm quite happy with how it went.
 Railway automatically containerizes apps with Docker which is actually a great feature.
 If the spin-up/down speed for containers on railway is good - I can see myself using them quite a bit more.

+I wanted to have fetch routes and ports change dynamically based on the dev environment but this is basically impossible with create-react-app which solves and fixes all env variables on the front end at build compilation.
+This was a great learning experience in terms of learning about different deployments.

+I think on reflection given the option - I would prefer to deploy with Vite or next.js over create-react-app

 ## Future Updates